AtulPatidar1709/AtulPatidar1709/README.md

 - 👨‍💻 All of my projects are available at [https://atulpatidar.vercel.app/](https://atulpatidar.vercel.app/)

-- 📝 I regularly write articles on [https://bloggercollages.blogspot.com/](https://bloggercollages.blogspot.com/)

-- 💬 Ask me about **React, JavaScript, MonodgoDb, Html5 etc.**
+- 💬 Ask me about **Nextjs, React, JavaScript, TypeScript, MonodgoDb, Html5 etc.**

 - 📫 How to reach me **Atulpatidar1709@gmail.com**